durimkryeziu/jersey-2.x-webapp-for-servlet-container/README.md

-# Sample Jersey 2.x Web Application
+# Sample Jersey 2.x RESTful Web Application
 Sample Jersey 2.x RESTful Web Application that can be deployed in a Servlet 3.0 Container.
 It can be used to help you start a Jersey Webapp quickly with very few modifications on the (NO XML) configuration files.